Finite group actions and G-monopole classes on smooth 4-manifolds: Connected sums and -monopole invariant

-In general, there are homotopically inequivalent liftings of the $\Bbb Z_k$-action on $\bar{M}_k$, but we have \begin{lem} Any lifted action on $\bar{\frak{s}}$ can be homotoped to another lifting which is equal to a canonical lifting on the cylindrical gluing regions. \end{lem} \begin{proof} Let $\sigma$ be a generator of a $\Bbb Z_k$ action on $\bar{\frak{s}}$ covering the $\Bbb Z_k$-action on $\bar{M}_k$.
+In general, there may be homotopically inequivalent liftings of the $\Bbb Z_k$-action on $\bar{M}_k$, but we have \begin{lem} Any lifted action on $\bar{\frak{s}}$ can be homotoped to another lifting which is equal to a canonical lifting on the cylindrical gluing regions. \end{lem} \begin{proof} Let $\sigma$ be a generator of a $\Bbb Z_k$ action on $\bar{\frak{s}}$ covering the $\Bbb Z_k$-action on $\bar{M}_k$.
 For the trivialization of the Spin$^c$ structure on the $k$ cylindrical regions $\cup_{j=1}^k U_j$ where each $U_j$ is diffeomorphic to $S^3\times [0,1]$ such that the generator $\tau$ of a canonical action acts as the multiplication by 1 there, covering the identity map from $U_j$ to $U_{j+1}$ is given by the multiplication by Since $\sigma^k=Id$,

 By the fact that $H^1(S^3\times [0,1];\Bbb Z)=0$, any two gauge transformations on $S^3\times [0,1]$ can be homotoped to each other, and hence one can easily see that there exists a smooth relative homotopy such that But $\prod_{j=1}^kH_j$ may not be 1 to fail to form a group $\Bbb Z_k$.
-To remedy this, modify only $H_k$ by which is also a smooth relative homotopy satisfying the above three properties and produces Therefore we have obtained a homotopy of the initial action to the action which is trivial on each $S^3\times [\frac{1}{3},\frac{2}{3}]$, while keeping equal to the initial action outside $\cup_{j=1}^k U_j$ . \end{proof}
+To remedy this, modify only $H_k$ by which is also a smooth relative homotopy satisfying the above three properties and produces Therefore we have obtained a homotopy of the initial action to the action which is trivial on each $S^3\times [\frac{1}{3},\frac{2}{3}]$, while keeping equal to the initial action outside $\cup_{j=1}^k U_j$. \end{proof}

-By our assumption of $b_2^+(\bar{M}_k)^{\Bbb Z_k}=b_2^+(M)>1$, this homotopy of the action does not change the $\Bbb Z_k$-monopole invariant and also obviously the $G$-Bauer-Furuta invariant.
-From now on we always assume that the $\Bbb Z_k$-action on $\bar{\frak{s}}$ is equal to a canonical action on the cylindrical gluing regions, and take a trivialization of the Spin$^c$ structure of $k$ cylindrical gluing regions so that a canonical action acts as the multiplication by 1.
+By our assumption of $b_2^+(\bar{M}_k)^{\Bbb Z_k}=b_2^+(M)>1$, this homotopy of the action does not change the $\Bbb Z_k$-monopole invariant.
+From now on we always assume that the $\Bbb Z_k$-action on $\bar{\frak{s}}$ is equal to a canonical action on the cylindrical gluing regions, and take a trivialization of the Spin$^c$ structure of $k$ cylindrical gluing regions so that a canonical action $\tau$ acts as the identity there.